 Some kids in care have almost no visits with separated siblings because they are placed in different cities, across the state, even in different states.

-For one week each summer, Camp To Belong Washington (CTB WA), a major program of Sibling Strong, reunites siblings with ties to Washington state.
+For one week each summer, Sibling Strong SUMMER CAMP, reunites siblings with ties to Washington state.
 We believe these children have a right and a deep need to spend time with each other to maintain their relationship when it is impossible for them to live together.
 Their time at our camps and at other Sibling Strong activities helps siblings stay connected.
 And being with other youth who have experienced the same trauma helps them realize they are not alone in this difficult situation.

 Brothers and sisters reunite at Miracle Ranch on Horseshoe Lake on Washington's beautiful Key Peninsula for some quality time.
 They laugh, cry, experience hope, begin healing, and create positive memories that will last a lifetime.